TMiclot/MICLOT/User_Guide/__free_energy.md

-## 3. For the binding interface - *PRODIGY* method
+## 3. Protein binding: *Contacts-based* method

 > [!IMPORTANT]
-> This is a reimplementation of PRODIGY method, from scratch.
+> This is an implementation, from scratch, of the contacts-based method by [Vangone *et al.* (2015)](https://doi.org/10.7554/eLife.07454).
 This code is different and is not related to the one from [PRODIGY on GitHub](https://github.com/haddocking/prodigy/).
 Also this code use the SASA calculation method from [MDTraj](https://mdtraj.org/1.9.4/examples/solvent-accessible-surface-area.html) instead of [FreeSASA](https://freesasa.github.io/).

 ***IC-NIS* model** is calculated as follow: